Space-time extremes of severe US thunderstorm environments: Novel methodology

-where $A$ is the matrix (\ref{eq_aniso}) with $r >0$ and $\kappa \in [0, \pi]$.
-To choose the knots, we fit models with different numbers of knots positioned regularly in each direction and then choose the best using the bootstrap-based selection criterion developed in Section~\ref{sec:bootstrap}.
+where $A$ is the matrix (\ref{eq_aniso}) with $r >0$, $\kappa \in [0, \pi]$, and $K$ equals $1$ + number of ENSO knots $\times$ ($1 - $ number of month knots).
+To choose the knots, we fit models with different numbers of knots positioned regularly in each direction and choose the best using the bootstrap-based selection criterion developed in Section~\ref{sec:bootstrap}.